i-sanyam/sanyamaggarwal.com/content/blog/go-goa-gone.md

 I had loved 😍 yesterday's dinner at [Anand Pure Veg Restaurant]((https://goo.gl/maps/et7ASw9YKgiDgBo6A)) and the cakes at [Big Bakery](https://goo.gl/maps/fkbHucYEfMa7jZ889), so I repeated the same.
 I became their repeat customer.

 ### Day 6 - Tuesday, November 29, 2022
 This was our last day in Goa!
-Maddy and I were on Activa and TG and Dhillon on another.
+Maddy and I were on one Activa and TG and Dhillon on another.
 The first stop was at the Shiva's Face at Vagator beach.
 It was a really scorching sun out here instead of yesterday's windy day.

 ![Sanyam Aggarwal praying in front of Shiva's Face at Vagator Beach](/static/images/goa/vagator.jpg "Babam Bam Babam Bam Bam Lehri")